Forward equations for option prices in semimartingale models: Examples

 \subsection{Forward equations for CDO pricing}

 Portfolio credit derivatives such as CDOs or index default swaps are derivatives whose payoff depends on the total loss $L_t$ due to defaults in a reference portfolio of obligors.
 Reduced-form top-down models of portfolio default risk \cite{filipovic09,giesecke08,schonbucher05,contminca08,spa} represent the default losses of a portfolio as a {\it marked point process} $(L_t)_{t\geq 0}$ where the jump times represents credit events in the portfolio and the jump sizes $\Delta L_t$ represent the portfolio loss upon a default event.
 Marked point processes with random intensities are increasingly used as ingredients in such models \cite{filipovic09,giesecke08,lopatin08,schonbucher05,spa}.

-In all such models the loss process (represented as a fraction of the portfolio notional) may be represented as where $M(dt\,dx)$ is an integer-valued random measure whose compensator $\mu(dt\,dx; \omega)=m(t,dx; \omega)\,dt$ has { finite} mass
+In all such models the loss process (represented as a fraction of the portfolio notional) may be represented as where $M(dt\,dx)$ is an integer-valued random measure with compensator